 What are the most famous Cabernet Sauvignon regions?

 Like all grapes, Cabernet Sauvignon takes on the geographical surroundings of where it is grown, offering differences in flavours and complexity between regions.

 South Australia’s Coonawarra is famous for its terra rossa soil, which produces wines with concentrated flavours of dark fruits, mint and unique eucalypt notes.

 Thanks to a maritime climate, similar to that of Bordeaux, Margaret River Cabernet often draws similarities to the French style producing subtle wines which display notes of cassis and cedar.

 It wasn’t until quite recently that American scientists discovered that Cabernet Sauvignon is a relatively modern grape that has come from a crossing of cabernet franc and sauvignon blanc.

 The acid and tannin structure make Cabernet Sauvignon perfectly equipped for ageing, with many examples developing more and more complex fruit flavours after as much as 20 years or more in the cellar.

 What food pairs with Cabernet Sauvignon?

 This bold and hearty wine is best paired with bold and hearty meals, particularly red meat like prime steak and peppery lamb dishes.
-High quality burgers featuring fatty steak, rich cheese, such as a gouda, and crispy onions with a thick and sweet barbeque sauce pairs particularly well with Cabernet Sauvignon from Australia and the USA.
+High-quality burgers featuring fatty steak, rich cheese, such as a gouda, and crispy onions with a thick and sweet barbeque sauce pair particularly well with Cabernet Sauvignon from Australia and the USA.
 For French selections, choose roast lamb well seasoned with rosemary to pair with the dryer styles.

 Our complete collection of premium Cabernet Sauvignon from local and international producers is available to order online with convenient delivery direct to your door.